cjsteel/ansible-role-chrome-old/README.md

-ansible-role-chrome
+ansible-role-apt_install
 =======================

-An Ansible role to install and manage chrome browser installations.
+An Ansible role to install and manage apt_install browser installations.

 Requirements